themattbirch/Portfolio/src/content/posts/tips-boost-website-on-page-seo.md

 - Website speed

 User experience is extremely important, so both Google and users favor sites that deliver on the search intent as quickly as possible.
-In that vein, it's important to choose a reputable web hosting company that optimizes for speed, preferably managed or cloud hosting -- not shared.
+In that vein, it's important to choose a reputable web hosting company that optimizes for speed, preferably managed or cloud hosting—not shared.

 - Security